yugokato/openapi-test-client/README.md

-OpenAPI Test Client is built on top of [**API Client Core**](https://github.com/yugokato/api-client-core), a framework for building Python API clients that provides decorator-based endpoint definitions, rich endpoint metadata and introspection, request hooks, automatic endpoint call statistics, sync/async dual-mode support, and built-in command-line interface (CLI).
+OpenAPI Test Client is built on top of [**API Client Core**](https://github.com/yugokato/api-client-core), a framework for building Python API clients that provides decorator-based endpoint definitions, rich endpoint metadata and introspection, request hooks, automatic endpoint call statistics, sync/async dual-mode support, and an automatically generated command-line interface (CLI) and MCP server.

 While OpenAPI Test Client focuses on OpenAPI-driven API client generation for testing purposes, API Client Core provides the underlying framework and can be used independently to build general-purpose API clients.